 - Add diced chicken, blended bell pepper, and salt to taste.

 As you will see, quinoa is a Peruvian food with great benefits and properties that you should not rule out knowing and trying.
 And with its great international demand, you can find it in any supermarket or health food store.
 The safest thing is that you can find it in your country of origin.
 But if you are looking to taste and enjoy the real quinoa, you have to travel to Peru.
 You will have options of incredible dishes and to buy this incredible food from its true source.
 Together with Machu Travel Peru, we hope we have been of help.
-If you want to know more about this ingredient, you can ask our team.
-Our qualified advisors will be happy to help you learn more about our culture and tradition
+And remember, if you want to know more about quinoa, Peruvian food, or tours in which you can taste them, don’t hesitate to contact us at any moment!